 URBAN-15 co-founder and director of music and media, George Cisneros is a composer and technology artist and 1981 National Endowment of the Arts Fellowship Recipient in experimental genres.
 He is a long-time proponent of experimental and community-based artworks utilizing interactive electronics, video, sound, and performance.
 Throughout his career, he has used the technology arts as building blocks for community expressions.
 As Music and Media Director, his duties include creating and selecting all original compositions for the company, auditioning musicians, supervising the training of selected musicians, and serving as the primary instructor for the professional, community, senior, and children classes.
-He has a bachelor’s degree in music from the University of Houston (1977) and a masters of music composition from the Ohio State University (1987).
+He has a B.A. in music from the University of Houston (1977) and a Masters of Music Composition from the Ohio State University (1987).
 George maintains a multimedia production studio, VuTure Arts, and has exhibited his electronic sound and projection works throughout the country.
 He served as Coordinator for Information Resources at the Texas Commission on the Arts from 1990 to 1994; participated in local and national boards and panels, including the American Music Center, National Endowment for the Arts, the Smithsonian Museum, Meet the Composer, and LUMINARIA 2008-2011.

 Steve Austad worked 20 years as a pit and session drummer from California to Las Vegas before getting a bachelor’s degree in music education from California State University at Fullerton in 1980.
 He was a middle school band director for 11 years before moving to Texas.
 Today, he is director of U-15’s djembe ensemble, principal percussionist in U-15’s performance ensemble, and a teacher in the CULTIVATION youth and senior classes.
 Austad is also a skilled and valued fabricator of a variety of hand drums.